CSS Arkansas: Construction

 Despite his initial support for the Memphis ironclads, Major General Leonidas Polk, the Confederate regional commander, generally refused to release any skilled workmen from his command to assist in their construction; shortly after the ships were laid down, Shirley petitioned Polk for 100 carpenters, but only received 8.
 Other petitions for manpower were ignored, greatly slowing progress on the ships, as Polk gave priority to his newly formed flotilla of ships on the Tennessee River, all of which except Eastport were unarmored.
 Material shortages also slowed construction and Shirley chose to focus his efforts on completing Arkansas.

 Union ships captured the incomplete Eastport and the lumber and armor plates already delivered, but not yet installed, on February 7, 1862, after the surrender of Fort Henry gave the Federals command of the Tennessee the previous day and towed her way to be completed in a Union shipyard.
 The beginning of the siege of Island Number Ten north of Memphis in early March threatened the city and alerted Confederate commanders and officials to the lack of progress on the Arkansas-class ironclads.
 Prompted by the request of Secretary of War, Judah P. Benjamin, Major General P. G. T. Beauregard sent an officer to inspect the sisters and evaluate how much progress had been made in mid-March.
 He reported that Arkansas was well advanced, but that Tennessee would need six more weeks to before she could be launched.
 About this time Mallory sent Commander Charles H. McBlair to expedite the ships' construction and appointed him as captain of Arkansas.

 The ironclad was apparently launched in early April, although other sources state later in the month.
 At this time, the exterior of her hull had been covered in iron down to 12 in below the waterline and the casemate had been built although gun ports had not yet been cut.
 The engines and boilers were aboard, but not yet installed, and the propellers and their shafts had been mounted.
-Only four guns were available, but McBride had not yet decided where to mount them.
+Only four guns were available, but McBlair had not yet decided where to mount them.
 The surrender of Island Number Ten on April 8 left only Fort Pillow between Memphis and the advancing Union forces.
-Three days later Mallory ordered McBride to take the Arkansas for completion "if she is in danger at Memphis".
-McBride hired the side-wheel steamer Capitol to tow the ironclad if necessary and quartered much of her crew aboard after her arrival on April 19.
+Three days later Mallory ordered McBlair to take the Arkansas for completion "if she is in danger at Memphis".
+McBlair hired the side-wheel steamer Capitol to tow the ironclad if necessary and quartered much of her crew aboard after her arrival on April 19.